erspearson/xap-net-address/README.md

 needs quite a few dependencies to do its work cross-platform.
-A consumer of xap-framework may not require the xAP network addresses to be determined dynamically and so can avoid these dependencies in their work by providing the addresses by other means (e.g., .ini files).
+A consumer of xap-framework may not require the xAP network addresses to be determined dynamically and so can avoid these dependencies in their work by providing the addresses via other means (e.g., .ini files).